shamshusam/VLAN-InterVLAN-Communication-Network/documentation/vlan-configuration.md

 VLANs (Virtual Local Area Networks) are used to logically divide the physical network into separate broadcast domains.

-In this project, multiple PCs are connected through four Cisco 2960 switches.
-VLANs are used to organize the network into separate logical groups.
+In this project, 20 PCs are connected through four Cisco 2960 switches.
+Four VLANs are configured to organize the PCs into separate logical network groups.

+Inter-VLAN communication is enabled through the Cisco 2811 router.

 ## Network Devices